The Museum is open Wednesday-Sunday, from 10 a.m. to 5 p.m.

 Please contact the Cultural Resources Department for further information at 619-239-2001 x 44 or culturalresources@museumofus.org.

-Indigenous persons requesting access may require permission from the affected community.
-Community authorized consent is not required for family members related to the individuals pictured in photographs or makers of ethnographic cultural resources.
+Research permissions or community authorized consent is not required for lineal descendants or family members of individuals pictured in photographs, archives, or makers of cultural resources.

 These approval processes also apply to Image Reproduction Services requests.